shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

 12. From the left pane, select **Applications (1)** present under Insights.
 It is one of the powerful tools which can help to diagnose, monitor, and analyze your application.
 It can help in identifying anomalies and monitoring the performances of applications deployed anywhere irrespective of their technology.
 Azure application insights can monitor the application deployed on Azure as well as it can monitor the application which is deployed on-premises.

+**Summary:** In this exercise, you explored on what is Microsoft Defender and how to enable it for Cloud and Microsoft Sentinel.
+You also learnt about Monitoring  which helps you maximize the availability and performance of your applications and services.
+Then you explore on how Azure Monitor Logs stores the data that it collects in the Log Analytics workspaces.